LIFTCOVER Manual

 Requirements

-It requires the packs
+It uses the packs

 They are installed automatically when installing pack liftcover or can be installed manually as follows